artefactual/atom-docs/admin-manual/maintenance/cli-import-export.rst

-   This means that if your :term:`authority record` is linked to descriptions, a repository, or other authority records, using the "Delete and replace"method will **unlink all descriptions, repositories, and authority records** - these will not be automatically re-linked with the new import!
+   This means that if your :term:`authority record` is linked to descriptions, a repository, or other authority records, using the "Delete and replace" method will **unlink all descriptions, repositories, and authority records** - these will not be automatically re-linked with the new import!